About head lice

 Can head lice become resistant to a lice treatment?

-Lyclear products do not contain any chemicals, but have a purely mechanical mode of action; therefore head lice cannot develop resistance to any of its ingredients.
+Lyclear products do not contain any pesticides, but have a purely mechanical mode of action; therefore head lice cannot develop resistance to any of its ingredients.
 There is a possibility that head lice may become resistant to ingredients of insecticide-based products.
 However, true resistance to insecticides is relatively uncommon.
 Other reasons much more likely to be responsible for apparent treatment failure:

 - a bad diagnosis